Enrollment, Attendance and Withdrawal Policy

 Enrollment and cost of attendance proration

 Financial aid is awarded to you on the assumption that you will be enrolled full time for the academic year.
 If you will not be enrolling as a full time student, adjustments will need to be made to your awards and cost of attendance prior to disbursement.
 Full time enrollment for financial aid purposes is 12 hours for undergraduates and 9 hours for graduates each semester (fall, spring or summer).

 Adjustments to your Cost of Attendance are made twice during each semester, once around 7 days before each term begins and the second on the census date (12th class day for fall and spring).

 If you are not enrolled at least full time on the census date for the semester (12th day of classes for fall and spring), your cost of attendance will be reduced and prorated based on your actual enrollment.
 Such a reduction may result in your becoming ineligible for financial aid that you have already received.
 As a result, you will be required, as set forth by federal regulations, to repay the aid for which you are no longer eligible.

-Also, the retaking of previously passed coursework for the second or subsequent time cannot be considered for aid eligibility.
+All undergraduate, graduate, and professional students are subject to repeated coursework rules.
+The retaking of previously passed coursework for the second or subsequent time cannot be considered for aid eligibility.
 If you are enrolled in such hours on the census day (12th day of classes during the fall or spring semester), your aid-eligible enrollment will be reduced accordingly.
 You may be required to repay any aid that you received for such courses.

 For instance, dropping classes from full time to half time or less may make you responsible for any repayment of the difference between the amount you received and the amount specified for the new enrollment status.
 For specific disbursement rules for each Financial Aid program (grants, loans, etc.), go to Financial Aid Programs.